dekadii01/portfolio-react/README.md

 # Welcome to My Personal Website

-Welcome to the latest version of my personal website.
+Welcome to the updated version of my personal website.
 In this update, I have switched to using React.js because I've recently developed an interest in React JS.
 I designed this website with a more dynamic and responsive interface.
 Additionally, I have implemented the concept of components and props, which makes the development and maintenance of the site more efficient.

 ## Key Features